 Students Who Use the Internet and Computers for School

-- Growing up can be a difficult and traumatic experience for many young people.
+- Growing up can be a challenging and traumatic experience for many young people.
 Experiences like being bullied in school, family issues, abuse, grief over a significant loss, chronic illness, or addiction problems with family members can lead to devastating effects in teenagers and young adults.
-When there are significant issues that cause internal pain that has not been addressed, isolating activities like over-usage of the internet become more appealing.
-Internal pain can have many sources for young people, and often results in low self-esteem and poor social and communication skills.
-Anyone with these social issues is far more likely to be introverted, making the isolation of a virtual world more comfortable than the real world.
+When there are substantial issues that cause internal pain that has not been addressed, isolating activities like over-usage of the internet become more appealing.
+Inner pain can have many sources for young people, and often results in low self-esteem and poor social and communication skills.
+Anyone with these social issues is far more likely to be introverted, making the isolation of a virtual world more comfortable than the reality.

 - Mental health issues can lead to, and exacerbate addictions like internet addiction.
-Furthermore, isolating activities are particularly common among those who suffer from mental health problems like depression, anxiety, and personality disorders.
-The method of isolation depends on the preferences of each individual, but for a student who is constantly using his or her computer and the internet, increasing isolation and growing dependence on computers and the internet for daily function are a greater risk.
+Furthermore, isolating activities is especially prevalent among those who suffer from mental health problems like depression, anxiety, and personality disorders.
+The method of isolation depends on the preferences of each, but for a student who is consistently using his or her computer and the internet, increasing isolation and growing dependence on computers and the internet for daily function are a higher risk.

 Healthy Computer Usage vs. Internet Addiction

-- If attempts to cut down on computer and internet usage have failed and/or resulted in feelings of irritability, boredom, mood swings, loneliness, anxiety, fear, or depression, an internet addiction is the cause behind these failed attempts and withdrawal symptoms.
+- If attempts to cut down on computer and internet usage have failed and resulted in feelings of irritability, boredom, mood swings, loneliness, anxiety, fear, or depression, internet addiction is the cause behind these failed attempts and withdrawal symptoms.

-- If one’s internet or computer usage becomes distracting to the point that he or she is unable to fulfill obligations, a clear problem exists.
+- If one’s internet or computer usage becomes distracting to the point that he or she is unable to fulfill obligations, an apparent problem exists.
 Responsibilities to one’s career, family, health, and finances should always come above any activity or behavior.
-When a behavior like usage of computers and the internet interferes with important obligations in life, addiction is a likely factor.
+When behavior like usage of computers and the internet interferes with important obligations in life, addiction is a likely factor.

-- A common occurrence in addiction of all kinds is isolation, and an increasing neglect of friends and social activities.
+- A common occurrence in addiction of all kinds is isolation and increasing neglect of friends and social activities.
 For one who is addicted to the internet and computer usage, online relationships may begin to substitute real life, pushing him or her further into isolation.